rezatajari/WebBasicsChallenges/javascript/functions/build-a-celsius-to-fahrenheit-converter/README.md

-# Challenge 28 — Celsius to Fahrenheit Converter
+# Celsius to Fahrenheit Converter

 ## Overview